Happy St. Patrick’s Day everyone! May the luck of the Irish be with you.

 These three natives would be a beautiful plant combo for your new green garden.

 One more thing to add to your true-green yard would be clover.
 If you have bare patches of soil, or areas where the lawn grass does not grow well, consider overseeding with clover to feed the bees.
+You may also install artificial turf if you’re tired of mowing your lawn once a week.
+Obviously, you won’t need to water it, and you just have to look for artificial turf installers near me who will offer you a warranty.

 Enjoy gardening green for nature and keep a lookout for those lucky, four-leaved shamrocks!